16-OCT-2008

 Pick Your Crimper

-I own both the Ancor hammer crimper and the FTZ 94284.
+I own both the Ancor hammer crimper and the FTZ 94284 pictured here.
 The FTZ 94284 makes a beautiful 360 degree crimp that is very solid.
+In testing I have conducted it exceeds US MIL Specs.
 A full 360 degree crimp makes a truly cold formed connection between the wire and the lug.

-I really don't use my Ancor hammer crimper much because the FTZ rotating die crimper is just that much better for not that much more money.
+I don't actually use the Ancor hammer crimper at all because in testing I conducted it performed rather poorly.
+For a DIY the FTZ rotating die crimper is just that much better and for not that much more money.

-When you figure that an Ancor hammer crimper would cost you nearly $80.00 and the cost savings in battery cable from Genuinedealz.com is so HUGE that the high quality crimper is no additional expense.
+When you figure that an Ancor hammer crimper would cost you nearly $80.00 and the cost savings in battery cable from a place like Genuinedealz.com is so huge that the high quality crimper is almost no additional expense.
 This is man math at its best.
 Do not run this scenario by your spouse..
 Wink!

 Pick Your Lugs